• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Eskland dogs have great intelligence.
+• Intelligence Rating: Smart: The Eskland dogs have great intelligence.

-• Trainability: Eskland dogs are easy to train.
+• Training Difficulty: Eskland dogs are easy to train.

-• Apartment Friendly: Apartment-friendly dog the Eskland breed.
+• Apartment Adaptability: Apartment-friendly dog the Eskland breed.

 • Drooling Tendency: The Eskland is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Eskland dogs are good watchdogs.
+• Watchdog Rating: Eskland dogs are good watchdogs.

-• Mouthiness: Eskland dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Eskland dogs have a lower than average tendency to nip, chew, playbite, or herd people.

-• Adaptability: Eskland dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Eskland dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Eskland dogs are kid-friendly dogs.
+• Child Compatibility: Eskland dogs are kid-friendly dogs.

 • Cat Friendly: Eskland dogs are cat-friendly dogs.